mic-max/micmax.pw/_drafts/diy/velcro-hat.md

 - oh hello newman
 - you wouldn't steal a car
-- i love you will u marry me
+- i love you will u marry me (i love you bridge)
 - grain death
 - freddi fish
 - smith tower